Questions? Call0808 2085194orMessage us

 We freeze embryos instantly in liquid nitrogen, using a technique called vitrification.

-This means they are safely held in a suspended state during their time in storage, with no deterioration.
+Due to vitrification, the embryos are safely held in a suspended state during their time in storage, with no age-related deterioration.

 Will my embryos be transferred in a natural or hormone-regulated cycle?